-- 9 Data from previous collections, represented within this publication, may differ from those presented in prior publications as: - a. data may have been rebased.
+- 9 Data from previous collections, represented within this publication, may differ from those presented in prior publications as: - a.
+Data may have been rebased.
 Data revisions take place to facilitate comparisons across collection periods and years based on current data.
 For example, if a training provider was reported in the current year with provider type of 'school' but in the previous year the same provider was reported as 'community education provider', NCVER will adjust the previously reported provider type to match that of the current year.
-Improvements to the student counting methodology may also lead to minor variations in data reported between years. - b. data may have been submitted to NCVER after the original reporting window has closed.
+Improvements to the student counting methodology may also lead to minor variations in data reported between years - b.
+Data may have been submitted to NCVER after the original reporting window has closed.
 These data would not have been included in that collection's publication.
-However, they will be included in the following year's publication. - c. program completions are revised annually.
+However, they will be included in the following year's publication - c.
+Program completions are revised annually - d.
+Changes made in TGA (training.gov.au; e.g., changes to accreditation, program or unit/module details, training provider details) will be implemented in the current reporting year, with previous years' data also revised.